-BTEC LEVEL 3
+BTEC LEVEL 3 NATIONAL EXTENDED CERTIFICATE

-In partnership with the South Eastern Regional College
+Currently in partnership with the South Eastern Regional College

+BTECs are A-Level-equivalent qualifications which require the same number of guided learning hours over two years (360 hours) as an A-Level qualification.
 The new specification BTECs are made up of a number of units, and students will be assessed on each unit throughout the course, including by external examination.
-Unit results are graded as DISTINCTION\, DISTINCTION, MERIT or PASS, as opposed to the more familiar A\-E classification.
-Students gaining BTEC qualifications will also earn UCAS points at the same time.
-These subjects have A-Level equivalence and are accepted by universities.
+Unit results are graded DISTINCTION, DISTINCTION, MERIT or PASS, as opposed to the more familiar A-E Students classification.
+BTEC gaining qualifications will also earn UCAS points at the subjects have A-Level time.
+These equivalence and are accepted by universities.
 The next few pages detail our courses in: